owid/sdg-tracker.org/pages/about.md

 ---
 layout: about
-title: About the SDG Tracker
+title: About the SDG Tracker test
 name: About
 description: >-
   Our World in Data’s SDG Tracker is the first resource where users can track and explore global and country-level progress towards each of the 17 Sustainable Development Goals through interactive data visualisations.
 This resource is kept up-to-date with all of the latest data across all of the 17 Goals.
 featuredImage: /img/uploads/18.png
 ---
 Our World in Data’s SDG Tracker is the first resource where users can track and explore global and country-level progress towards each of the 17 Sustainable Development Goals through interactive data visualisations.
 This resource is kept up-to-date with all of the latest data across all of the 17 Goals.